khsydney-splunk/petclinic-microservice-loadgen-AppDagent/README.md

               **Load generation with Artillery**.

 Clone the repo and edit .env file with your AppD account details.
-1. Edit .env file - make sure to configure right OS platform (arm64 or amd64)
+1. Edit .env file - make sure to configure right linux platform (arm64 or amd64)
 2. Provide AppD account detail and save
 3. Run > docker compose up